 There is no actual “ILR exam”.
-ILR does not actually administer tests.
-Rather, various government agencies refer to the ILR scale descriptions as a way of grading their own specific language exams.
-The Foreign Service, for example, administers their own custom language tests administered by Foreign Service personnel, but grades them based on the ILR scale.
+The ILR does not actually administer tests.
+Rather, various government agencies use the ILR proficiency descriptors as a common measure of performance on their own specific language exams.
+The Foreign Service Institute, for example, administers their own custom language tests developed for Foreign Service officers, while the Defense Language Institute administers a different battery of tests developed for military personnel.
 I wouldn’t get your hopes up just to dash them like this though!
-ILR does offer self-assessments, which you can find in the “Self Assessment” section at the bottom of this page.
+While ILR-based tests are only available to U.S. government employees, the ILR does offer self-assessments, which you can find in the “Self Assessment” section at the bottom of this page.
 Want something more formal?
 Check out the next two options!

 Developed from the ILR scale, the ACTFL scale has 4 main levels (Novice, Intermediate, Advanced, and Superior), the first 3 of which are divided into 3 sub-levels (Low, Mid, and High).
 The guidelines for these levels are quite specific, especially at the lower levels.
 You can read about them on the ACTFL site here.

-Unlike ILR, ACTFL administers proficiency tests—more than 200,000 every year!
+Unlike the ILR, ACTFL does administer proficiency tests—more than 200,000 every year!
 They offer oral proficiency tests in more than 100 languages, and also administer separate tests for measuring listening, reading, and writing proficiency.
 You can learn more about these tests on the ACTFL site here.

-The ILR, CEFR and ACTFL proficiency scales each measure slightly different things and divide their levels at different places.
-They are not strictly comparable and one can’t really say that a particular score on one scale or test is the same as some given score on another scale or test.
-But many are interested in how the scales are related, so here’s a comparison chart that many in the language community would consider imperfect, but not too far off.
+Language proficiency is a continuum, and any attempt to divide that continuum up into distinct levels of proficiency will be imperfect.
+The ILR, CEFR and ACTFL proficiency scales each emphasize slightly different aspects of language proficiency and establish boundary markers at different points along that continuum.
+As such, they are not strictly comparable and one can’t really say that a particular level on one scale is the same as a given level on another scale.
+But many are interested in how the scales are related, so here’s an approximate comparison chart for receptive skill proficiency that many in the language community would consider imperfect, but not too far off.

-To better understand how CEFR corresponds to ACTFL and ILR, we recommend this paper by Brian North, a co-author of CEFR who has done extensive work in this subject area.
+To better understand how CEFR corresponds to ACTFL and ILR, we recommend this paper by Erwin Tschirner,

 For more free resources, advice, and language news from Transparent Language, sign up for the newsletter(s) most interesting to you.